-Media Center
+HelpDesk and Media Center

-The Media Center, a computer lab with 50+ computers, is located on the ground floor of the Mabee Library and is open seven days a week.
-Visit http://www.uiw.edu/library for hours of operation.
-The lab features a full complement of desktop computers, express print stations, high resolution scanning, and a color image print center.
+The Media Center, a computer lab with 50+ computers, is located on the lower level of the Student Engagement Center and is open seven days a week.
+The lab features a full complement of desktop computers, high resolution scanning, and a color image print center.